 The S$50,000 Qanvast Guarantee

-To give homeowners more assurance on our list of recommended designers, homeowners who engaged them can now opt-in for the free Qanvast Guarantee scheme when you engage with the interior firm via Qanvast.
-This scheme safeguards your renovation deposits, up to S$50,000 when the firm becomes insolvent more info here.
+To give homeowners more assurance, you can now opt-in for the free Qanvast Guarantee scheme when you engage with the interior firm via Qanvast.
+This scheme safeguards your renovation deposits, up to S$50,000 when the firm becomes insolvent.

-The next burning question you may have in mind - should you go with an interior designer or contractor or how should you not get cheated by a contractor?
-We have the answer here.
+The next burning question you may have in mind - should you go with an interior designer or contractor or how do you not get cheated by an interior designer?
+We have the answers here.